greenhamsam/fresh-jekyll/_posts/2018-02-06-good-funds.md

 New funds come out all the time!
 And I'm also not a wizard, so I might have missed some really great options.
 If you've found a fund that you think is hella-mega-cool, let me know about it so that we can keep building this list together.

-_Last updated: 13 February 2018 - adding the bank account link_
+_Last updated: 14 February 2018 - added Coronation to the retirement annuity list_

 {% assign image = page.images[0] %}
 {% include image.html image=image %}